Mary Wheeler: Professional background

 Wheeler studies finite element analysis and porous media problems with applications in engineering, oil-field exploitation, and the cleaning up of environmental pollution.
 Her early work consisted of fundamental contributions to finite element methods and numerical analysis.
 She then moved into porous media problems, using her numerical expertise to study problems in the oil industry such as managing oil-field extraction.
 She also studies environmental problems such as cleaning up underground reservoirs, spills of toxic waste, and carbon dioxide sequestration.
 In addition, Wheeler has worked with the United States Army Corps of Engineers on environmental impact in the Chesapeake Bay, Delaware Bay, and Florida Bay.

 On the matter of pure versus applied math, Wheeler has been noted to say "To me it is important to see your work used.
 I do abstract things as well, and I don't know if I will live to see them applied."

 Wheeler worked at the Rice University from 1971 to 1995, with a two-year hiatus at University of Houston from 1988 to 1990.
-In 1995 she moved to the University of Texas at Austin (UT) where she serves as the director of the Center for Subsurface Modeling at the Oden Institute for Computational Engineering and Sciences.
+In 1995 she moved to the University of Texas at Austin (UT) where she served as the director of the Center for Subsurface Modeling at the Oden Institute for Computational Engineering and Sciences.
 She retired from UT in 2024.

-Wheeler is a Professional Engineer registered with the State of Texas since1999.
+Wheeler is a Professional Engineer registered with the State of Texas since 1999.
 In 1989, she gave the prestigious Noether Lecture for the Association for Women in Mathematics in Phoenix, Arizona.
 Her talk was titled "Large Scale Modeling of Problems Arising in Flow in Porous Media".